(An Introduction for Beginners.)

-However, you can’t use 2 different GPU manufacturers together.
+However, you can’t use two different GPU manufacturers together.
 Ie. You can’t have one AMD GPU, and one NVIDIA GPU plugged into the same motherboard at the same time.

-Edit: More recently, you can have 2 manufacturers’ cards in the same system.
+Edit: More recently, you can have two manufacturers’ cards in the same system.
 It is possible with DirectX 12’s Explicit Multi-GPU mode, along with the appropriate in-game support.

 Most people only require one graphics card for their system.
-Some gamers, however, like to have 2, 3, or even 4 cards connected, to try to improve their graphics performance or frame rates (fps: frames per second) when playing games.
+Some gamers, however, like to have two, three, or even four cards connected to try to improve their graphics performance or frame rates (fps: frames per second) when playing games.
 For these people, it’s necessary to find a motherboard capable of holding this many cards.

-Some years ago, the GPU manufacturers each developed their own technology to allow for 2, 3, or 4 of their cards to run connected together.
+Some years ago, the GPU manufacturers each developed their technology to allow for two, three, or four of their cards to run alongside each other.
 ATI (now AMD) called their technology CROSSFIRE, and NVIDIA called their technology SLI.
-These terms are still used today.

 The GPU (graphics processing unit) or video card or graphics card, displays everything you see on the screen.